DanielHeath/daniel.heath.cc/_posts/2016-12-10-browser-automation-the-hard-way.md

 In this guide I'll show you some cool terminal tricks - including how to drive a browser directly.

+I wouldn't write my tests for a production app this way, but it illustrates the underlying concepts in a way most tools abstract away.

+This will help you to develop a better understanding of how most web testing tools work.

 ## Setup

 You will need: